 About Acupuncture + Chinese herbal medicine in Brooklyn and Manhattan

 New to Chinese medicine?
 Learn about acupuncture here.
-At my offices in Brooklyn (serving Gowanus, Park Slope, and Greenpoint) and Manhattan (Union Square), I see patients who are dealing with chronic pain (back pain, neck and shoulder pain, knee pain, hip pain, and ankle pain), digestive issues (IBS, colitis), infertility, stress, insomnia, PMS, women's health, and autoimmune conditions (Lyme, Hashimoto's, thyroid conditions, and many more).
+At my offices in Brooklyn (serving Gowanus and Park Slope) and Manhattan (Flatiron), I see patients who are dealing with chronic pain (back pain, neck and shoulder pain, knee pain, hip pain, and ankle pain), digestive issues (IBS, colitis), infertility, stress, insomnia, PMS, women's health, and autoimmune conditions (Lyme, Hashimoto's, thyroid conditions, and many more).

 Acupuncture is the insertion of fine, solid, disposable needles into certain points on the body.
 It has been practiced throughout Asia (and later, the rest of the world) for over 2,000 years as an integral part of the Asian healing traditions.
 The tools of the trade have varied in the past based on the available technology; nowadays, we use sterile, single-use disposable needles.

 Clinical research has shown that acupuncture is anti-inflammatory, lowers blood sugar, lowers blood pressure, increases circulation of blood and lymph, increases endorphins and opioids (natural pain killers), and prevents the chemicals that signal pain from even being formed.
 Or, to speak another language, acupuncture balances the flow of qi and blood in the body's meridians.
 No matter which paradigm speaks to you, it's clear that something powerful is happening with the insertion of every needle.